Were Any Nude Emma Watson Photos Stolen In Latest Hack?

 A rep for Emma Watson confirmed on Wednesday that the photo hack targeted Emma Watson pics from a “clothes fitting” that the actress had with a stylist a few years ago, according to E!
 News.

-However, the disappointing news for people lurking on the Internet to see naked Watson is that the rep said that there were no Emma Watson nude photos leaked.
+However, the disappointing news for people lurking on the internet to see naked Watson is that the rep said that there were no Emma Watson nude photos leaked.
 The rep also added that Emma Watson instructed her lawyers to take legal action against the photo hack and declined to comment further.

 Actress Emma Watson is taking legal action after private photographs were stolen in a hack and leaked online https://t.co/CfiQooYdHD pic.twitter.com/gcWYUHmViL